 - Employees (including sales representatives or agents) are working in Nevada

 - An online business located in Nevada is selling taxable products to Nevada residents

-- Total annual sales of tangible personal property to Nevada residents is $100,000 or more; or
+- Making total annual sales of tangible personal property to Nevada residents of $100,000 or more; or

-- Having 200 or more transactions with Nevada residents annually.
+- Shipping 200 or more transactions with Nevada residents annually.